 Significance of observing the fast and Puja rituals

-People believe that the long-awaited desires of the devotees are fulfilled by observing Vrat and worshipping Lord Shiva and Goddess Parvati.
+Devotees believe that their long-awaited desires will be fulfilled by observing Vrat and worshipping Lord Shiva and Goddess Parvati.

 Observing fast on all the Mondays of Shravan, and performing Jalabhishek, Rudrabhishek, and Puja rituals bring peace, prosperity, marital bliss, and good health to the devotees.